THEA 201: Stage Acting I - Beginning

 2. The contribution of Stanislavski

-1. Implementation of “The Method”.
+1. Implementation of styles such as “The Method”.

 1. Action and Objective